-Different types of forklifts serve different purposes and it’s not uncommon for a company to have at least two types.
+Different types of forklifts and pallet jacks serve different purposes and it’s not uncommon for a company to have at least two types.
 The main types of forklift are:

 - Reach truck